GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 For re-identification (getting back the original data in a Pub/Sub topic), please follow this instruction [here](https://cloud.google.com/solutions/validating-de-identified-data-bigquery-re-identifying-pii-data#re-identifying_the_dataset_from_bigquery).

-## Quick Start To S3 Inspection Deploy
+## Quick Start To S3 Inspection PoC
 This is a hybrid solution for customers who would like to use Cloud DLP to scan PII data stored in a S3 bucket.
 Solution stores the inspection result in a BigQuery table.

 [![Open in Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/dlp-dataflow-deidentification.git)